raymondma1/data_science_playground/README.md

     - comparing KNN model with Naive Bayes

 2. Labs
-    -Regression using statsmodel and Sklearn & Regularization
+    - Regression using statsmodel and Sklearn & Regularization